2 Unifying principles

 — Daniel H. H. Ingalls

-The most important API principle of the the tidyverse, it’s to be consistent.
+The most important API principle of the tidyverse is to be consistent.
 We want to find the smallest possible set of key ideas and use them again and again.
 This is important because it makes the tidyverse easier to learn and remember.

 This is related to one of my favourite saying from the Python community: